stanford-web-security/assign1/exercises/00/problem.md

 ## Another note for the extra, extra devious among you

 We haven't attempted to secure this workshop from *you*.
-You have all the source code and it's running on your machine, so you are able to freely examine the source code if you're curious how this workshop is designed.
-This means that it is possible for you to fake calls to `success()` or to modify the local state file to instantly "finish" all the challenges.
-I ask you to avoid trying this since it'll just make the assignments less fun for you if you read ahead.
+You have all the source code and it's running on your machine, so you are technically able to examine the source code.
+We ask you to avoid doing this since it'll just make the assignments less fun for you.
+It is also possible for you to fake calls to `success()` or to modify the local state file to instantly "finish" all the challenges.
+Again, this wouldn't be much fun for you, so please don't do it.
 Since you have to submit your solutions in a separate text file anyway, this doesn't really help you anyway.

 ## Let's get going!